-Angkor is one of the ancient world’s best preserved sites and is a place of extraordinary national pride amongst Cambodians.
-Technically, Angkor translates to “city”.
+Angkor is one of the ancient world’s best-preserved sites and is a place of extraordinary national pride among Cambodians.
+Technically, Angkor translates to “city.”
 However, today the term specifically references Angkor Archeological Park in Cambodia’s northeastern province of Siem Reap.

-Here are seven of our favourite temples and sites within the boarders of Angkor.
+Here are seven of our favourite temples and sites within the borders of Angkor.

 7. Ta Som

-Ta Som is physically and historically dwarfed in comparison to the park’s more famous structures.
+Ta Som is physically and historically dwarfed compared to the park’s more famous structures.
 But despite its size, it has become recognizable for the sacred fig tree growing right out of its laterite walls.
-Although the tree is slowly destroying the temple, it adds an otherworldly air and makes for fantastic camera fodder.
+Although the tree is slowly destroying the temple, it adds otherworldly air and makes for fantastic camera fodder.